hvijaycse/Coremen/Readme.md

 ## 5.12. **Day 12 [15/04/2022]**
 Completed Elementary data structures and started Hashing chapter.<br>
 Was unable to update the learnings :( Will update this tommorow.

+## 5.13. **Day 13 [17/04/2022]**
+Completed the binary tree and n children tree implemenation in the book.<br>
+Solved the problems in the book for the tree.

+Started Hashing chapter on the book.<br>
+Completed the direct hashing and started to learn the limitation of the normal hash table, what is collison, how to minimize it and how to resolve it by chaining.

+Not able to update the Readme and algos properly but will update in future after 28 regularly.